joseherrera1988/tracking-simulator/README.md

 ## Results (single-target baseline)

-Over a 60-scan run with per-axis measurement noise of σ = 6.0 position units:
+The baseline experiment runs a target for 60 scans with position measurement noise of σ = 6.0 units per axis.

 | Metric | Value |
 |---|---|